Seven Must-Dos to Ensure Charge Description Master (CDM) Success

 Here are seven key strategies for ensuring that organizations get the best results and financial performance from their CDMs:

 CDMs are important in a fee-for-service or value-based reimbursement model.
-The steps above can help you improve your CDM and better use the data available.
+The steps above can help you improve your CDM, optimize your healthcare revenue cycle, and better use the data available.
 With consumers driven to learn more about their health care costs, the CDM is a focal point for an organization’s positive health.